lingjzhu/charsiu/misc/data.md

  }
 ```

-Only Praat textgrid files are distributed.
-Sentences with Englist letters and numbers were all removed.
-Misaligned files were also discarded.
-Forced alignment do not provide perfect alignments. **Use at you own discrection**.

 ### Audio data
 The original audio data can be downloaded via OpenSLR.
 All filenames are matched.
 Please also cite the original datasets.